 The management of GLWA has made strides in enhancing operational efficiencies and regional cooperations since its formation.
 To that end GLWA dramatically right-sized its work force, reducing full time employees by over 1,000 over the past several years.
-Additionally, since system capacity exceeds demand, management has de-rated parts of its treatment plants.
-This allows the water system to reduce capital costs while preserving flexibility to put the facilities back to use.
+Additionally, management's master planning process has focused on leveraging the entire region's existing infrastructure to more efficiently address wet weather events, utilizing more green technology, and evaluating resource recovery options and energy reduction opportunities.
 Rate structure adjustments and payment assistance to low-income retail customers should support revenue stability.
 Additionally, the number of wholesale model contracts entered into points to increased regional collaboration.